BaoTran019/software_testing_sgu_2025_personal/README.md

 ---

 ## Lab 1:
-I learn what is Software Testing.
+I learn what Software Testing is.
 I practice with a C++ unit test example

 ### How to practice with C++ unit test example
 ### 1. Clone the repository